 In 2001, Georgia reported nearly 32,000 homeschooled students.
 Growing steadily, by 2019, Georgia had 74,000 registered homeschooled students.
 At the height of the pandemic, there were over 80,000 homeschooled students in Georgia.
 Data are missing from 2011 to 2014.

 Compared to the U.S. Census estimates of 7.1% of families in the spring of 2020 and 16.0% by the fall, these estimates are reasonable given the actual participation information in the chart.
-In the 2022 and 2023 school years, U.S. Census estimates indicate that 4.7% of all K-12 students, on average, were homeschooled in the state.
+The national estimates during this time were 5.4% and 11.1%, respectively.
+Based on U.S. Census data, our calculations indicate that about 6.99% of K-12 students in Georgia were homeschooled during the 2022-23 school year, and 6.27% during the 2023-24 school year.
+Due to survey changes, the data from 2020 reflects the percentage of households, while the data from following years reflects the percentage of students.

 Georgia is one of a few states that provides participation information by subgroups upon request.
 Currently, those data include a breakout of participation by district.